djmgit/arith_module/README.md

 ```
 Applicable on lists with integer values

-Adds the corresponding values of lists speified by listkey1 and listkey2 and stores the values in listkey3 and
+Adds the corresponding values of lists speified by listkey1 and listkey2.
+The listkey3 argument is optional.
+If present,
+the sum values are stored in the list specified by listkey3 otherswise the sum values are stored in the first specified
-returns the list length on success.
-The length of lists specified by listkey1 and listkey2 must be equal
+list (existing values are overwritten).
+The listlength is returned.The length of lists specified by listkey1 and listkey2
+must be equal
 > Time Complexity O(N)

 ### ARITH.LLKPUSH